Lifeni/make-it-beautiful/README.md

 This is a browser extension that makes text pages look good and easy to read.

-- 💻 **Simple interface**
+- 💻 **Simple User Interface**

-  Supports automatic switching between light and dark modes.
+  Reasonable color scheme and icons, supporting both light and dark themes.

-- 📦 **Support for multiple formats**
+- 📦 **Support Multiple Formats**

-  Supports JSON, Markdown, and other formats, and automatically presumes file formats based on URL suffixes.
+  Support JSON, Markdown and other common file formats.

-- 💾 **Useful features**
+- 💾 **Useful Features**

-  Support code highlighting, code block folding, full text copying, file downloading (some websites need to save as manually due to security policy), temporary editing and other functions.
+  Support code highlighting, code block folding, full text copying, file downloading (some websites need to save as manually due to security policy), temporary editing and other features.

-- 🎨 **Customization options**
+- 🎨 **Customizable Options**

   Customizable fonts, themes and title bar text.